MicrosoftDocs/sandbox/sandbox/snippets/101functions/proxies/proxies-redirects.md

 [!include[](../includes/takeaways-heading.md)]

 - Azure Functions Proxies are configured using `proxies.json`.
-- Proxies can be used to set the status code and headers if an HTTP request.
+- Proxies can be used to set the status code and headers of an HTTP response.

 [!include[](../includes/read-more-heading.md)]